stnguyen90/fb-event-export-fixer/README.md

 Description
 -----------
 Facebook has a nice feature of being able to export your upcoming events, but there aren't any options when exporting.
-This site helps solve that issue in 3 easy steps.
+This app helps solve that issue in 3 easy steps.

 1. Copy and paste the Facebook Event Export URL into the FB Events URL input below and select from various options
 2. Copy the link that is generated in the New iCal URL input